DanCouper/strive_weather/README.md

    24 API requests to Open Weather Map a day.

 - [x] Fixture for API response to request for forecast data.
-- [ ] Model for Weather
+- [x] Model for Weather (note weather `belongs_to` office)
 - [ ] Refactor service object
-    - [ ] Service object should have a single method
+    - [x] Service object should have a single method
-    - [ ] Purpose should be to make a request to OWM API, parsing the response to match the structure expected by the model.
+    - [x] Purpose should be to make a request to OWM API, parsing the response to match the structure expected by the model.
-    - [ ] Should make a request to a single endpoint, just to `forecast` or `weather`
-    - [ ] Should use `Proc#call`
-    - [ ] The model should be
 - [x] Ensure API responses are metric (missed this on first pass).
-- [ ] On application boot, make request to *forecast* API for each location.
-- [ ] Add cron functionality to rerun request at three hour intervals.
+- [x] Make two calls, one for current & one for forecast, return combined data.
+- [x] Use that data to *update* the Weather table.
+- [x] Weather table should use lat/lon/time as the key.
-- [ ] Intervals should be 00:00, 03:00, 06:00, 09:00, 12:00, 15:00, 18:00, 21:00
+- [x] Intervals for forecast 00:00, 03:00, 06:00, 09:00, 12:00, 15:00, 18:00, 21:00.
-- [ ] The job should clear any records with a timestamp > 24 hours to current time.
-- [ ] Add model call in offices controller to grab forecast.
-- [ ] Replace dummied data with actual weather data.
+      Because of this, the current weather times won't match.
+So adjust the *stored* time when a request comes in to match the previous interval time.
+- [x] Can now use this lat/lon/time to cache whether the request (and subsequent update) should occur.

 ### Notes: weather table